 What is rubella?

-Rubella is a mild disease, and is not usually dangerous for children, but can be very dangerous for pregnant women, as rubella can cause miscarriage or abnormalities for their unborn babies.
+Rubella is a mild disease that is not usually dangerous for children.
+But, it can be very dangerous for pregnant women.
+This is because rubella can cause miscarriage or anomalies (serious differences) in unborn babies.

 What are the symptoms of rubella?

-Other symptoms of rubella include:
+Other symptoms of rubella are:

-- fever, sore throat and a runny nose
+- sore throat and a runny nose

 - generally feeling unwell